 As many property owners are aware, all domestic and non-domestic properties in England and Wales are provided with a mandatory energy efficiency rating.
-A property’s Energy Performance Certificate (EPC) ranges from A-G, with indicating that the building is incredibly efficient, whilst represents a very poor efficiency level.
+A property’s Energy Performance Certificate (EPC) ranges from A-G, with A indicating that the building is incredibly efficient, whilst G represents a very poor efficiency level.

 The energy efficiency of a property can be affected in a variety of ways: heating insulation, the competence of boilers and heating systems, the quality of draft exclusion, double glazing, and even alternative sources of energy (such as solar panels).